ReynoldsCahoon/unitscan-wallcraft/README.md

 The default behaviour of unitscan has been modified so that if you are currently targeting a unit your target will not change when a unit is found.
 A macro command */unitscantarget* has been added to target the most recently found target.

 Custom targets added by the /unitscan command will keep the default unitscan behaviour (removed from the targets list after they are found).

+You can move the unitscan frame by holding ctrl and dragging.

 Commands:<br/>
 **/unitscan** lists the active scan targets<br/>